HowProgrammingWorks/Index/Courses/Patterns-2024.md

 * Minimal: learning in a common group without a mentor but with interactive calls
 * Standard: training with mentor in small groups (up to 10 people)
-* Prefessional: training with mentor, 1-on-1, groups, and additional materials
+* Professional: training with mentor, 1-on-1, groups, and additional materials
 * Exclusive: personalized training track with a couse author

 [👉 Buy: https://nodeua.com/Patterns-2024-buy.html](https://nodeua.com/Patterns-2024-buy.html)